eugeneoei/nodejs-express-tdd/README.md

 Folder structure is as follows:

-- Controllers: responsible for accepting requests, calls respective service and provide a response
+- `controllers`: responsible for accepting requests, calls respective service and provide a response
-- Middlewares: executes checks and validation such as authentication, authorisation, valid input values
+- `middlewares`: executes checks and validation such as authentication, authorisation, valid input values
-- Services: calls one or multiple repositories and emits events
+- `services`: calls one or multiple repositories and emits events
-- Repositories: calls one object entity (model) only
+- `repositories`: calls one object entity (model) only
-- Models: database schema
+- `models`: database schema

 # Objectives